Vacuum Packing 101

 |Professional and Accepted Packaging Option Used Around the World|

 What is Modified Atmosphere Packaging (MAP)?

-A variety of atmospheric gases are used depending on the product being packaged.
-Though the most common gases used in modified atmosphere packaging are oxygen, carbon dioxide, and nitrogen other gases such as: carbon monoxide, sulfur dioxide, ethanol, and argon can be used.
+A variety of atmospheric gases can be used depending on the product being packaged.
+Though the most common gases used in modified atmosphere packaging are oxygen, carbon dioxide, and nitrogen, other gases such as carbon monoxide, sulfur dioxide, ethanol, and argon can be used.

 Many foods in grocery stores around the world use a modified atmosphere packaging to extend shelf life.
-The ability to modify the atmosphere within the package greatly increases the shelf life of a product.
-See a list of common products that use modified atmosphere packaging below.
+The ability to modify the atmosphere within the package dramatically increases the shelf life of a product.
+See a list of everyday products that use modified atmosphere packaging below.

 Poultry- Some of the first products to be commercially packaged using modified atmosphere packaging.
 Low oxygen content with high carbon dioxide content is often used to increase shelf life.

 Fresh Fish- The freshness of fish can break down quickly due to a rapid breakdown of enzymes.
-Fish placed in low oxygen MAP still has a tendency to quickly break down.
+Fish placed in low oxygen MAP still have a tendency to break down quickly.
 Researchers have found that different fish react better with the introduction of different gases.
-A mixture of carbon dioxide, oxygen, and nitrogen are often used to obtain the longest shelf life.
+A mixture of carbon dioxide, oxygen, and nitrogen can be used to obtain the most extended shelf life in some products.

 Baked Goods- Moisture loss and the growth of mold are often the most common factors of baked good spoilage.
 Many MAP for baked goods uses carbon dioxide and nitrogen to extend shelf life.